Skip to main content

 Those people who develop complications (which is very rare) may require other treatment.

-You can still go to school (or work) if you have slapped cheek disease, as you are only able to pass it on (are infectious) before you develop the rash.
+You can still go to school (or work) if you have slapped cheek syndrome, as you are only able to pass it on (are infectious) before you develop the rash.
 People infected with parvovirus B19 are considered non-infectious one day after the rash begins.

 Further reading and references